czerasz/vagrant-application-database/README.md

 ##Known issues

 There is an issue with the nginx module which I described [here](https://github.com/jfryman/puppet-nginx/issues/3).
 This project uses the nginx puppet module as a git submodule.
-The git submodule is a [fork](https://github.com/czerasz/puppet-nginx/tree/iss3) of the orginal project which takes care of this issue.
+The git submodule is a [fork](https://github.com/czerasz/puppet-nginx/tree/iss3) of the orginal project and it takes care of this issue.

 ##Used resources
 * [nginx configuration](http://krisjordan.com/essays/goodbye-server-configuration-woes-hello-puppet)